mc1017/Music-Synthesiser/readme.md

 ### Advanced Features

 1. **Hand Shaking**: Using handshake to inform the board of whether there are multiple boards, whether it is a transmitter or reciever, and what position it is at among multiple connected keyboards at start-up.
-2. **Multiple Waveforms**: The synthesizer is able to produce the following waveforms: Sawtooth waves, Square waves, Triangle waves, Sine waves.
+2. **Multiple Waveforms**: There are four types of waveforms implemented for the main oscillator of the synthesizer; sine, sawtooth, triangle, and square waves.
+The implementation of the phase accumulator is the same for all four waves.
+The phase accumulator, array variable `phaseAcc[12]`, takes some value from 0 to INT32, above which it overflows and loops back to 0.
 3. **LFO**: The two variables `currentPitchLFOStepSize` and `currentVolLFOStepSize` control the frequency of the LFOs.
 They are incremented to the phase accumulators of their respective LFOs for pitch and volume automation so that they can have separate frequencies independent of each other.
 The LFO’s waveforms for both pitch and volume automation are triangle waves.

 4. **Drum Sound Effects**: With a toggle, the synthesizer is able to play multiple different sound effects.